Geoelycom/PrefixAI_demo/README.md

 # Prefix Demo

-This is a simple Python demo project designed to showcase the use of PrefixAI, an on-call SRE agent.
+This is a simple Python demonstration project designed to showcase the use of PrefixAI, an on-call SRE agent.

 ## Overview